Amateur Photographer verdict

 As usual for Canon, the entire user interface, including the main menus, can also be operated quickly and easily using the touchscreen.
 Here the onscreen Q menu provides an alternative means of changing many of the major settings, without lots of button-pressing.
 Notably, this is the easiest way of switching the subject recognition system between people, animals and vehicles, or turning it off completely.

-Have a look inside the Canon EOS R3:
+A look inside the Canon EOS R3

 On display at The Photography Show 2021, Canon showed the internal construction of the Canon EOS R3, and the tough looking magnesium alloy shell: